jzxdrift/MemoryGame/README.md

-This application is a memory game in a console.
+This application is a console memory game.